How All 32 NFL Starting QBs Rank in Madden 23

-How all 32 NFL starting QBs rank in Madden 23 originally appeared on NBC Sports Chicago
+How all 32 NFL starting QBs rank in Madden 23 originally appeared on NBC Sports Washington

 Patrick Mahomes’ reign as Madden’s highest-rated quarterback is over.